A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Related work

-The multi-condition training (MCT)~\cite{afshan2020variable} can be regarded as a special normalization approach, belonging to the scoring theme.
+Multi-condition training (MCT)~\cite{afshan2020variable,lei2012towards,rajan2013effect} is among the mostly used approach to enrollment-test mismatch.
+It can be regarded as a special normalization method, belonging to the scoring theme.
 It pools the data from both enrollment and test conditions and trains a multi-conditional PLDA.
 Intuitively, it emphasizes on the most speaker-relevant variation and attenuates other speaker-irrelevant variations, and so can alleviate impact from condition mismatch.
 This approach works well in many scenarios, however it does not offer an optimal score, as its statistical model is neither accurate for the enrollment condition nor for the test condition.

-Our approach (SD/LT as the first and simplest case) also belongs to the scoring theme, but it is fundamentally different from the normalization methods that pursue a condition-insensitive model as in IDVC~\cite{aronowitz2014inter} or MCT~\cite{afshan2020variable}.
-Instead, it admits the discrepancy between the enrollment and test conditions, and models the statistics of speaker vectors in the two conditions respectively.
-If the two models are accurate, the NL formulation ensures that the resultant scores are MBR optimal.
+Moreover, for a particular enrollment-test pair, the condition factor might be unknown and uncovered by the training data.

+IDVC~\cite{aronowitz2014inter} is another possible approach, aiming at factorizing speaker variance and condition variance in the speaker vector space.
+Joint PLDA~\cite{ferrer2019joint,ferrer2018generalization} holds a similar idea, though formulates it as a more complicated statistical model.
+By this model, speaker and condition variations are represented by two Gaussian distributions, and their inter-correlation is represented by a linear combination.
+This probabilistic formulation offers a theoretically sound compensation for enrollment-test mismatch.
+However, the compensation is \emph{partial}, i.e., it only compensates for `the fact that the mismatch exists', but not for the mismatch itself, i.e., the distributional discrepancy between enrollment and test.
+Moreover, training the model requires data to cover different values of well-defined condition factors (e.g., 16 languages in~\cite{ferrer2019joint}).
+This is not suitable for our purpose of addressing \emph{any} enrollment-test pair where the condition factor could be vague.

+Various score normalization techniques have been demonstrated to be effective to tackle complex conditions, for example the adaptive symmetric norm (AS-norm)~\cite{matejka2017analysis}.
+In the enrollment-test mismatch scenario, AS-norm can partly alleviate the bias caused by the mismatched statistical model.
+This is achieved by employing statistics of imposter scores that posses the same bias.
+AS-norm and SD/LT work in two different domains (AS-norm on scores and SD/LT on models) and are orthogonal and complementary.
+We will report potential improvement when AS-norm is applied together with SD/LT.